Bettina Bäumer

 Bettina Sharada Bäumer (born 12 April 1940) is an Austrian-born Indian scholar of religion.
 Bäumer has been described by Vandana Parthasarathy, writing in The Hindu, as a "renowned Indologist, one of the foremost expounders of Kashmir Saivism and a well-known figure in the field of inter-religious dialogue".
 She was awarded the Austrian Decoration for Science and Art by Government of Austria in 2012 and Padma Shri by Government of India in 2015 for her contribution to Literature and Education.
+She was awarded the Ulrich Winkler Award for Comparative Theology and Study of Religions in 2023.

 Early life and education

 She was born in Salzburg on 12 April 1940 to Prof. Eduard Bäumer and Valerie Bäumer and secured her High School Leaving Certificate (Matura) in Salzburg in 1959.
 She pursued higher studies in Philosophy, Religion, Theology and Music at the Universities of Salzburg, Wien, Zurich, Rome and Munich between 1959 and 1967.
 Her Ph.D. thesis Creation as Play: The concept of Lila in Hinduism, its Philosophical and Theological Significance was presented the University of Munich where she secured her doctorate of philosophy in 1967.
 Bäumer took the Indian name "Sharada" while applying for citizenship, and became an Indian citizen in 2011.